bencoveney/TSFluff/README.md

   This rule accepts an option for the number of empty statements required (with a default of 5).

+  **Uppercase comments** `uppercase-comments`

+  A comment that isn't read is effectively useless.
+With this great new rule you can ensure that all of your precious code annotations are given the attention they deserve using a technique as old as computers themselves: SHOUTING.

 ## Sample Configuration

 ```typescript